 Home | About OC | Continuing Education | Course Schedule | Registration | Accommodations | About Dr. Chan | Study Club | Doctor Education | Patient Education | Vision | Research Group | Science | Orthodontics | Laboratory | Dr. Chan’s Articles | GNM Dentistry | Contact Us

 Cranial and Cervical Distortions (Mal alignment) will Effect “the Bite”

-The astute clinician and patient can not assume the maxillo cranial complex is level when there exists hypertension in the masticatory muscles.
-Muscle can skew and torque the underlying bones, thus the maxilla/cranium as well as occiput and cervical spine may not always be balance.
-If the mandible is out of balance them most likely all the other bones mentioned and more will also be out of balance.
-This why it is important to find a stable mandible to maxilary relationship in order to establish a proper occlusion whether for phase I TMD, orthodontics or restorative occlusal dentistry.
+The astute clinician and patient cannot assume the maxillo cranial complex is level when there exists hypertension in the masticatory muscles and other regions of the bodies postural system.
+Muscle can skew and torque the underlying bones, thus the maxilla/cranium relationship maybe impacted and will not always maintain balance, especially when underlying cervical neck, occipital and pelvis muscles are out of balance.
+If the mandible is out of balance then most likely all the other bones mentioned will also be out of balance and unstable causing it difficult to management the orthotic and occlusal schemes precisely.

 Before GNM Orthotic Treatment

 Note: the cervical neck does not align with the atlas (C1 – outlined) and midsagittal plane.